sfreilich/kotlin/docs/klibs/uklibs/Uklibs.md

 ## uklibs dependencies

 ### Context
 Modules consist of potentially multiple "fragments" ("source sets" in the current Gradle implementation).
 Fragments are connected by `refines`-connection ("dependsOn" in the current Gradle implementation).

-All fragments refined by a particular fragment (directly or indirectly) are called "refined fragments".
-All fragments that refine a particilar fragment (directly or indirectly) are called "refinees"
+We'll write `A refines B`, and say that:
+- A is a **refiner of** B
+- B is **refined by** A
+- "Set of **refiners fragments** of B consists of A"
+- "Set of **refined fragments** of A consists of B"

 Pseudo-code:
 ```kotlin